-It's been a hot summer and no one has felt the heat quite as much as the mamas who are due this month.
+It’s been a hot summer and no one has felt the heat quite as much as the mamas with August due dates.

 Here’s why August babies are so special:

 Statistically speaking, summer babies have higher birth weights than kids who come into the world during the other three seasons.
 Higher birth weights are linked to positive outcomes in both the short and long term, so this really is a good thing, mama.